Licenced Clergy and employed licenced lay ministers are required to undertake a minimum of six sessions of supervision each year.

 Licenced Clergy and Licenced Lay employed ministers are responsible for finding and contracting with an appropriate supervisor, who must be approved by the Archbishop.

-To assist you, a list of currently approved Professional Supervisors may be found here.
+To assist you, here is a list of currently approved Supervisors for the Diocese.

 Additional supervisor options may be found at other Dioceses, other denominations or via the Australasian Association of Supervision https://www.supervision.org.au/

-If your chosen proposed supervisor is not on the list, please ensure they submit their credentials to the Bishop’s Office for approval before you contract with them for supervision.
+If your chosen proposed supervisor is not on the list, please ensure they submit their credentials to the Bishop’s Office using this form (Schedule A) for approval before you contract with them for supervision.

 As part of our responding to recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse and as part of our fulfilling the goals of Vision 2022 around leader well-being, Diocesan Council in November 2021 adopted the Clergy and Lay Ministers’ Professional Supervision Policy.